WittleWolfie/WW-Blueprint-Core/BlueprintCore/index.md

 [![NuGet](https://img.shields.io/nuget/v/WW-Blueprint-Core?style=flat-square)](https://www.nuget.org/packages/WW-Blueprint-Core)

-*Disclaimer*: While the documentation is still mostly correct, function and parameter names may have changed in the 2.0 release.
-Documentation updates are in progress.
+**What is BlueprintCore**: A library to simplify modifying Pathfinder: Wrath of the Righteous.

-*What is BlueprintCore*: A library to simplify modifying Pathfinder: Wrath of the Righteous.
-At a glance it provides:
+At a glance:

-* A method chaining API for creating and modifying Blueprints, Actions, and Conditions
+* Builder-style API for creating and modifying Blueprints, Actions, and Conditions
 ```C#
 BuffConfigurator.New(MyBuffName, MyBuffGuid)
   .AddContextStatBonus(StatType.Strength, ContextValues.Constant(2))
   .Configure();
 ```
-* Methods for constructing  Blueprint, Action, Condition, and BlueprintComponent types
+* Constructor methods for  Blueprint, Action, Condition, and BlueprintComponent types
-    * Comments provide example blueprints
+    * Lists example blueprints
-    * Comments provide usage details sourced from the modding community and game assembly
+    * Usage comments from modders and game assembly
-    * Constructors provide default, non-null values for types which should not be null
+    * Guards against null fields
-    * Manual tuning of methods enforces required fields and other implicit requirements
+    * API enforces required fields and implicit requirements when possible
         * Implemented with help from modders like you, see [How to Contribute](https://wittlewolfie.github.io/WW-Blueprint-Core/articles/contributing.html).
-* Blueprint modification API limiting BlueprintComponents to usable types
+* Blueprint API limiting BlueprintComponents to usable types
-* Runtime validation of blueprint configurations
+* Runtime validation of blueprints
-    * Uses the game's own validation code in combination with custom logic to validate implicit constraints
+    * Using game validation and custom logic to validate implicit constraints
 * Utility classes
-    * Tools for creating common types
+    * Create common types
-    * Tools for localization, blueprint management, logging, and more
+    * Localization, blueprint management, logging, and more

 If you're interested in contributing, see [How to Contribute](https://wittlewolfie.github.io/WW-Blueprint-Core/articles/contributing.html).